 Years in the making, track-and-trace regulations for pharmaceuticals are being phased in around the world.
 Compliance is mandatory – but not easy.

-Ensuring the integrity of pharmaceutical products has its challenges – consider just a few of them: counterfeit medicines, product mix-ups and “grey market” sales.
-Product serialisation/track and trace systems, backed by government regulations, are one way of tackling these issues.
+Ensuring the integrity of pharmaceutical products has its challenges – consider just a few of them: counterfeit medicines, product mix-ups and “gray market” sales.
+Product serialization/track and trace systems, backed by government regulations, are one way of tackling these issues.
 The technology exists; the “will” to act is there.
 But there’s one problem: Lack of uniformity.